schitupolu/MCP/README.md

     * Uses HTTP with optional Server-Sent Events for streaming
     * HTTP POST for client-to-server messages

+> **_NOTE:_**  MCP has evolved and now supports remote access transports: streamable-http and sse.
+Server-Sent Events (SSE) has been deprecated in favor of Streamable HTTP in the latest MCP specification but is still supported for backwards compatibility.
+Both of these two transports allow for running MCP servers remotely.

 All communication in MCP uses JSON-RPC 2.0 as the underlying message standard, providing a standardized structure for requests, responses, and notifications.

 ### How MCP works